3-Steps to Lifelong Discipleship

-The KM:W Toolbox Series - Fun to read, and full of powerful help!
+The Kids Ministry Toolbox - Fun to read, and full of powerful help!

 In 25 years of children's ministry we've made all the mistakes and learned many lessons - and sometimes we got things right!
 Now we are inviting you to learn the wise steps to successful kids ministry without going though all the bumps and potholes.

 Grow Your Group